nielsboecker/HoloRepository-Core/Misc/tools/locust_load_test/README.md

 - HoloRepository Azure FHIR Service Infra (EHR and HoloStorage)

 ## Testing
+> Note: Testing is done with the assumption that the service contains data from the `holorepo_demo`.
+View `Misc/holorepo_demo` for more details.

 To execute locust load test on the accessor or UI.

 First install LocustIO with `pipenv install --dev`

-Then, depending on what you are testing, run the following components.
+Then, depending on what you are testing, the following components must be running.
-- Testing UI: Accessor and UI
+- Testing UI: UI and Accessor
 - Testing Accessor: Accessor

 Next, start the locust test service